Safe Meetings and Reopening FAQs

 There is no State mandate for all hospitality and event employees to be vaccinated.
 San Diego’s hospitality industry has implemented best-in-class safety protocols, including enhanced cleaning and staff training, and have been successfully hosting leisure guests since last summer.

-The Convention Center and hotels will be appropriately staffed to provide guests the visitor experience they have come to expect from San Diego.
+The Convention Center and hotels will be appropriately staffed to provide your guests the visitor experience they have come to expect from San Diego.

 Yes!
 San Diego still offers near-perfect weather, 70 miles of coastline, unlimited opportunities to explore the outdoors as well as a rich and diverse arts and culture scene.
 In addition, many of our hotels, attractions, restaurants, wineries, breweries and other hospitality businesses have innovated and renovated to provide new experiences—all with visitors’ health and well-being top of mind.